 Pence talks energy, Trump at Ohio oil and gas gathering

-COLUMBUS (AP) — Vice President Mike Pence highlighted curbs in environmental regulations and called energy a “source of prosperity” during a speech in Ohio’s capital city of Columbus.
+Vice President Mike Pence highlighted curbs in environmental regulations and called energy a “source of prosperity” during a speech in Columbus.

-Pence said stopping drug smuggling will save lives in Ohio, a state hard hit by the opioid crisis.

-Pence boasted about Trump administration energy policies to include withdrawing from the Paris Climate Accord, eliminating rules on hydraulic fracturing, scrapping stream protections and rolling back methane regulations.
+Pence boasted about Trump administration energy policies to include withdrawing from the Paris Climate Accord, eliminating rules on hydraulic fracturing, cutting stream protections and rolling back methane regulations.

 Subscribe Today